magnos-code/magnos/docs/source/theory/linear-spin-wave-theory.rst

 .. figure:: mag_ord.png

-   *Figure 3.
-Two different ways to represent an antiferromagnet: left, using a magnetic ordering wavevector; right, using a supercell.
-The left approach is preferrable.*
+   * Two physically equivalent ways to represent an antiferromagnet: left, using a magnetic ordering wavevector; right, using a supercell.
+The left approach is practically more convenient.*

-If it is possible to represent a structure using a magnetic ordering wavevector, it is better to represent it this way than manually building the ordering by inputting a supercell (the two options for a simple example are shown in Figure 3).
+If it is possible to represent a structure using a magnetic ordering wavevector, it is better to represent it this way than manually building the ordering by inputting a supercell (the two options for a simple example are shown in Fig. 6).
 The supercell will not be the primitive cell, which will lead to spurious additional bands.

 Eigensolution